What is auditing?

 Who does an internal audit?

-West Suffolk's internal audits are carried out by our own team of internal auditors.
+West Suffolk Council's internal audits are carried out by our own team of internal auditors.
 All internal auditors must be independent of the activities that they are checking and have no involvement in them whatsoever unless it is for the purpose of auditing.

-Our team report their findings to our senior management team and the Performance and Audit Scrutiny Committee.
+Our team reports its findings to our Leadership Team and the Performance and Audit Scrutiny Committee.

-Both councils have an Overview and Scrutiny Committee.
-Their role is to monitor how decisions are made and to ensure all our processes are open and honest.
-You can find out more about our Overview and Scrutiny Committees from the links below:
+The council has an Overview and Scrutiny Committee.
+Its role is to monitor how decisions are made and to ensure all our processes are open and honest.
+You can find out more about our Overview and Scrutiny Committee from our website:

-In addition to the Overview and Scrutiny Committees, both councils have a Performance and Audit Scrutiny Committee.
-Our Performance and Audit Scrutiny Committees have a more specific role which is to review and assess the day to day running of activities and how services are carried out.
-In order to make an accurate assessment our Performance and Audit Committees use a variety of tools such as:
+In addition to the Overview and Scrutiny Committee, the council has a Performance and Audit Scrutiny Committee.
+It has a more specific role which is to review and assess the day to day running of activities and how services are carried out.
+In order to make an accurate assessment, the Performance and Audit Scrutiny Committee uses a variety of tools such as: